 What’s been changed inside hotel rooms to ensure your health and safety?

 We have implemented hotel room protection systems that begin with hospital-grade disinfection and new cleaning protocols.
 This includes extra attention to high-touch areas, easy access to hand sanitizer and disinfectant wipes in your room.
 Extra bed linens, pillows, robes, throw pillows and large quantities of towels are removed.
 (Fear not, your room will have plenty of towels and the amenities you need.)
 When possible, the room is sealed for 24 hours prior to your stay.
 Often times, adjacent rooms are unoccupied to promote distancing.

 Some resorts have rolled out enhanced technologies including electrostatic sprayers to sanitize surfaces throughout the hotel.
 Our resorts are testing ultraviolet light technology for sanitizing guest keys and devices shared by associates.

 What have Coronado resorts done to reduce touch points?

 We’ve streamlined our online (and contactless) reservations, check-ins, and payment systems so there’s less for you to touch.
 In many cases, a mobile app on your phone can be used for room access, messaging with our housekeeping or front-desk staff, making dinner reservations and even replacing the television remote.

 What is expected of you, as a resort guest?

 To stop the spread of covid-19, your help is needed.
-Wearing a mask is required outside of your room, except when eating or drinking a beverage.
+Wearing a mask is encouraged outside of your room, except when eating or drinking a beverage.
 In-room dining encouraged to reduce your contact with others.
 Contactless options are available to you.
 Practicing safe distancing in common areas will protect you and others.
 Request daily room cleaning only if necessary.
 This also protects you.
 Refrain from traveling, if you have, or recently had, any symptoms of covid-19 or have had contact with anyone diagnosed with covid-19.

 Has air ventilation and water purification been addressed?